LittleDreamSch/PlugMJ/README.md

 Execute SDP Json exported from mathematica.

 Example:
-    PlugMJ -t Task.json -o output.csv
+    PlugMJ -t Task.json -o output.csv -d min
-                : Run Task.json and save the result as output.csv
-                  by using cvxpy as default interface
+                : Run Task.json and minimize the objective and save the result as output.csv by using cvxpy as default interface

 options:
   -h, --help            show this help message and exit